Singing lessons near me in Sparks, NV

 Show more

-Ebony taught about 1 month ago
+Ebony taught 2 months ago

 The tutor and student worked on vocal warm-ups, breathing exercises, and articulation practice, moving into music theory concepts such as key signatures and dynamic markings.
 They then practiced singing excerpts from specific songs, focusing on vocal technique, interpretation, and reading musical notation, with a plan to review rhythm next session.